Anne Schady

 About

-I found my footing in the corporate world.
-For a while, I thrived — growing into leadership, finding genuine meaning in the work.
-Until, fifteen years in, the environment shifted in a way that has become painfully familiar across large organisations today.
+I found my footing in the corporate world, and for a while, I thrived, growing into leadership, finding genuine meaning in the work.
+Until, 15 years in, the environment shifted in a way that has become painfully familiar across large organisations today.
 Top-down, productivity-obsessed, asking me to treat the people I led as resources to be optimised.
+It was costing me something I wasn't willing to lose.
+So I left that too.
+A well-paid, stable job.
+I walked away, no package, no severance.

 Looking around, I don't think my experiences were unique.
 I see people hanging on to work that once gave them meaning, now running on empty, caught in a way of life that quietly disconnects them from themselves, from each other, from what actually matters.
 Most can feel something is off.
 Fewer can see a way out.

 That's the work I do with clients now.
-I help professionals who find themselves in the Twilight Zone — successful on the outside, exhausted and empty on the inside.
+I help professionals who find themselves in the twilight zone.
+Successful on the outside, exhausted and empty on the inside.
 I know that place.
 And I know what it takes to plot a way out.

 My approach draws on social anthropology, fifteen years of corporate leadership, and formal training in coaching — but more than any of that, it draws on the conviction that the people I work with already carry the answers they're looking for.